2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 2.56 FUEL ADJUSTMENT

-The specification for Fuel Adjustment, Section 2103 (Section 2120 in 2009 Specification Book) of the Standard Specifications, applies to a contract only when specified in the Proposal with the appropriate note.
-When specified, all categories (i.e. Roadway & Borrow, Unsuitable, Waste, Channel, etc.) of the following items are subject to fuel adjustment:
+The specification for Fuel Adjustment, Section 2120 of the Standard Specifications, applies to an item when the contract quantity of the item is 50,000 c.y. or more.
+All categories (i.e. Roadway & Borrow, Unsuitable, Waste, Channel, Contractor Furnished, etc.) of the following items are eligible for fuel adjustment:

 · Class 10, 12, & 13 excavation